LucaFoschini/lucafoschini.github.io/about.md

 ##Professional

 I'm a co-founder and resident data scientist at [The Activity Exchange](http://www.theactivityexchange.com/).
-We founded the *The Activity Exchange* because we believe that behavioral science can provide insights to improve quality of living.
+[We](http://www.theactivityexchange.com/about.html) started the *The Activity Exchange* because we believe that behavioral science can provide insights to improve the quality of life.

 In the past, I worked on news article aggregation at [Ask.com](http://www.ask.com), on community detection in social